 Since this is a turbulent time with IT glitches and changing information, a lot of our DFB readers have had questions about their Annual Passes.
 And we are here to give you all the details you need to know before using your Annual Pass to book your next visit to the parks with the Disney Park Pass system!

 Since the Disney Park Passes are an entirely new ballgame, the Annual Passes are going to have to be used in a different way.
-Now, Annual Passholders will only be able to book 3 park reservations at a time without a resort stay.
+Now, Annual Passholders are only able to book a select number of park reservations at a time without a resort stay.

 However, Passholders don’t have to wait until the end of the three initial days to book another reservation.
 The three day limit kind of works like the FastPass system!
 Guests can book an additional reservation for another day after using up one of their three allotted reservations.